 Revenue Bonds finance water, wastewater utilities, public golf courses, airports or public facilities.
 They are payable by the revenues generated by the enterprise.
 This type of debt is considered self-liquidating.
-The City's utility Revenue Bonds are payable solely from the City's Department of Public Utilities enterprise funds and are not secured by any pledge of ad valorem taxes or General Fund revenues of the City.
-Bond covenants provide that revenues generated by these enterprise funds must be sufficient to maintain required debt coverage levels, or the rates of the enterprise have to be raised to maintain the coverages and operations of the facility.
+The City's utility Revenue Bonds are payable solely from the City's Department of Public Utilities enterprise funds and are not secured by any pledge of ad valorem taxes or general fund revenues of the City.
+Bond covenants provide that revenues generated by these enterprise funds must be sufficient to maintain required debt coverage levels, or the rates of the enterprise have to be raised to maintain the coverage's.